Northmont City School District

 The Northmont City School District is a school district in the U.S. state of Ohio that serves the areas of Clayton, Englewood, Union, Clay Township, and Philipsburg.

 Northmont City School District was created by the Consolidation of Philipsburg, Randolph, and Clayton School districts in 1959.

+Most of the district is in Montgomery County.
+A portion is in Miami County, and another portion is in Darke County.